WillTu-letsgo/UCBerkeley-Machine-Learning-CS189-Sp26/README.md

 This repository focuses on the implementation side of machine learning: turning mathematical ideas and model architectures into working code.

-If you're interested in theoretical stuff (proofs, calculation, algorithm induction...), please refer to `HWs (ML Theory)`
+If you're interested in theoretical stuff (proofs, calculation, algorithm derivation...), please refer to `HWs (ML Theory)`

 ---